kescardoso/datasetbucket/README.md

 - Encountering bugs when deploying on Heroku
 - Accounting for different formatting of different datasets and types of files (JSON and CSV)
 - Ensuring that the app works for both macOS and Windows
-- Working with lots of new technologies and languages for our team, including Python, Flask, HTML, CSS, Javascript, Matplot, file parsing, and data analysis.
+- Learning about lots of new technologies and languages for our team, including Python, Flask, HTML, CSS, Javascript, Matplot, file parsing, and data analysis
-- Different time zones
+- Working in time zones

 ## Lessons / Takeaways